 Postmenopausal women with breast cancer and a high intake of the lignan enterolactone have been found to be less likely to die from their breast cancer than those with a low intake.
 Enterolactone has also been found to increase the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.

-Garlic supplements can interfere with some chemotherapy
+Garlic supplements can affect some chemotherapy

 Additional comments